cloudflare/cloudflare-docs/content/email-security/account-setup/sso/generic-sso.md

 # Generic single sign-on integration guide

-Below is a generic guide to successfully set up an identity provider based SAML.
+Below is a generic guide to successfully set up an identity provider based {{<glossary-tooltip term_id="SAML">}}SAML{{</glossary-tooltip>}}.
 These options might change depending on your identity provider (IDP).
 However, make sure you set up the options below or their equivalent.

 ## 1. Identity Provider SAML setup